Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 An array that stores the liquidity index numbers for each address, is updated after every user deposit or withdrawal.
 Is queryable.

 ### **Functions**
-- xWithdraw

-Requires withdrawal amount,
-Requires index,
-Fetches `x-liquidity`, `x-ratio`, `xAllocation`, `price`, Pays requested amount of xLiquid,

-If the liquidity contract has insufficient Token-A units, the calculates a compensation as:

-`deficit / price`

-Compensation is paid in Token-B or simply pays whatever is available.

-When a withdrawal leaves `0` allocation then the liquidity slot is erased and the liquidity index is updated, Forfeits unclaimed fees if slot is erased.

-- yWithdraw

-Same as xWithdraw but deals with Y-Type liquidity slots and their details.

-Compensation is calculated as: `deficit * price`.

 - update (Router only)

 Changes the details of up to (100) arrays or mappings, either creating - updating or clearing entries for liquidity slots, historical data etc,